Modeling Long Cycles: Cyclical properties of macroeconomic and financial variables

-In sum, our results suggest that business cycles as marked by the expansions and contractions of the aggregate economic activity are not just recurrent but periodic with an average duration of at least 5-6 years.
-Furthermore, financial cycles as characterized by the booms and busts in credit and home prices are much longer than the business cycles: at least 10 years in duration.
-In addition, these financial cycles have more prominent oscillations with much larger amplitudes than business cycles.
-Moreover, we find that equity prices, though commonly included in the characterization of financial cycles, do not exhibit stochastic cycles, and therefore merits separate consideration from credit and home prices.
-Lastly, our results suggest that asset market fluctuations are a different phenomenon from the changes in real economic activities.
+In sum, our results suggest that business cycles (as marked by the expansions and contractions of aggregate economic activity) are not just recurrent but periodic, with an average duration of at least 5-6 years.
+Furthermore, financial cycles as characterized by the booms and busts in credit and home prices are much longer than business cycles: at least 10 years in duration.
+Additionally, these financial cycles have more prominent oscillations with amplitudes much larger than those of business cycles.
+Moreover, we find that equity prices, though commonly included in the characterization of financial cycles, do not exhibit stochastic cycles, and therefore merit separate consideration from credit and home prices.
+Lastly, our results suggest that asset market fluctuations are a different phenomenon from changes in real economic activities.